 - More creativity

-- Improved focus
+- Increased focus

 - Positive mood

-- Emotional connection with people around you
+- Greater emotional connection with people around you

 - Being more present